Radisson Blu Hotel, Yerevan

-Radisson Blu Hotel (Ռեդիսոն Բլու Հոթել Երևան), is a 5-star superior luxury hotel in Yerevan, Armenia.
+Radisson Blu Hotel (Ռեդիսոն Բլու Հոթել Երևան), is a hotel in Yerevan, Armenia.
 It is operated by Radisson Hotels under the Radisson Blu brand.
 The hotel was originally opened in 2005 as the Golden Palace Yerevan.
 However, the hotel had been entirely renovated and expanded between 2014 and 2016.
 It was eventually reopened in July 2016 as the Radisson Blu Hotel, Yerevan.

 The hotel is located on 2/2 Liberty Avenue of the Kanaker-Zeytun District, within the Victory Park of Yerevan, near the Yerevan Cascade stairway.

 History

 On 31 May 2005, the Golden Palace Hotel Yerevan was opened, occupying a portion of the Victory Park of Yerevan.
 Upon the construction of the hotel, around one thousand trees were removed.
 At the time of its inauguration, the hotel was home to 66 guestrooms.
 The opening ceremony was attended by then-president Robert Kocharyan.

 In 2014, the hotel was temporarily closed for redevelopment and expansion works.
 On 12 July 2016, the remodeled hotel was reopened under the name Radisson Blu Hotel, Yerevan operated by the Radisson Hotels.
 President Serzh Sargsyan attended the opening ceremony, accompanied with the mayor of Yerevan Taron Margaryan.